5 Best Beginner Drone with Camera

 2. DJI Mini 2

-It’s handy both indoors and outdoors thanks to the downward-facing sonar and visual distance sensors that help it fly even without GPS.
+It’s handy indoors and outdoors thanks to the downward-facing sonar and visual distance sensors that help it fly even without GPS.

 There are optional propeller guards that you can use to prevent accidents when flying near obstacles.